Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-Now we focus on the assocaition concept of establishing foreign key relation to tables
+Now we focus on the association concept of establishing foreign key relation to tables
 </br> make the following code change to order_2 table
 </br>
 </br>